Lucsantosg/CloudLogAnalysis/containers/containers_kube_other_logs.md

     From the menu bar, click **Manage > Account > Users**.
 The *Users* window displays a list of users with their email addresses for the currently selected account.

-    Select the ID of the user, and verify that the user has the *orgManager* role for the organization, and *SpaceManager* and *Developer* for the space.
+    Select the ID of the user, and verify that the user has the *orgManager* role for the organization, and *SpaceManager* or *Developer* for the space.

 3. If the user does not have the correct permissions, complete the following steps: